 Sample AP US History Questions

 Now that you have a sense of the test content, I'll present you with sample questions to give you a better idea of what the AP US History exam actually looks like.
-All sample questions come from the 2020 Course and Exam Description.
+All sample questions come from the official US History Course and Exam Description.

 Sample Multiple-Choice Question